The following are our terms for Press Release Content specifically. Please read our full terms and conditions.

 - Links which accompany a press release must link to related pages for journalists and users

-Headlines must be relevant to body copy and not misleading or falsely enticing.
+Headlines are used as Subject Lines in emails to Journalists.
+They are subject to the above Content Conditions.
+They must be relevant to body copy and not misleading or falsely enticing.
 The following may prevent or delay your press release from being published:

 - Headline does not accurately describe the press release